A. Leon Higginbotham Jr.: Public service

 While still in private practice, Higginbotham simultaneously served in several government positions; he was a special Deputy State Attorney General from 1956 to 1962, a special hearing officer for conscientious objections for the United States Department of Justice from 1960 to 1962, and a Commissioner on the Pennsylvania Human Rights Commission from 1961 to 1962.
 He was a faculty member of the Rutgers University Law School.

 Federal Trade Commission

-In 1960 Higginbotham, as a delegate at the National NAACP convention, supported Hubert Humphrey over John F. Kennedy for the organization's endorsement for President.
+In 1960 Higginbotham, as a delegate at the National NAACP convention, supported Hubert Humphrey over John F. Kennedy for the organization's endorsement for president.
 Nevertheless, Kennedy appointed Higginbotham to be a commissioner on the Federal Trade Commission in 1962, the first African American appointed as a commissioner on any regulatory commission.
 Justice Byron White administered the oath of office.

 Higginbotham ultimately became a strong supporter of President Kennedy, and began attending functions on behalf of the administration.
 He was also a guest at White House functions, including a state dinner for the King and Queen of Afghanistan that took place several weeks before Kennedy's assassination.

 As of 2021, Higginbotham is one of just three African Americans to have served on the FTC.
-(The other two are Mozelle W. Thompson (who served from 1997-2004) and Pamela Jones Harbour (who served from 2003-2009).)
+(The other two are Mozelle W. Thompson (who served from 1997 to 2004) and Pamela Jones Harbour (who served from 2003 to 2009).)